 What is a Parenting Plan?

-A Parenting Plan is “a document created to govern the relationship between parents relating to decisions that must be made regarding the minor child.”
+In Florida, a ‘Parenting Plan’ governs the relationship between parents “relating to decisions that must be made regarding the minor child.”
 Section 61.046(14), Florida Statutes.
 See CN v.
 IGC, Case No. SC20-505 (Florida Supreme Court April 29, 2021).

 A court’s authority to order parenting plans comes from section 61.13(2), Florida Statutes.
 That section sets out minimum required parenting plan provisions.
 For example, they include “time-sharing schedule arrangements” that specify when the child will be with each parent.

 You and child’s other parent may agree to a parenting plan.
 Moreover, courts often prefer and approve agreed parenting plan provisions to those on which parents don’t agree.
 Still, the court need not approve your proposed plan.
 Instead, it may develop its own plan.
 The court may do that when it finds it’s best for your child.
 See Section 61.046(14)(a), Florida Statutes.

 Section 61.13(3) lists factors a court must consider when figuring out your child’s best interests.
 Additionally, the court may consider any other factors.
 See Section 61.13(3)(t).

 A judge may modify your Parenting Plan.
 The judge can’t do that, however, unless one parent proves a “substantial change in circumstances” and that requested changes are in your child’s best interest.
 See Section 61.13(3, Florida Statutes and Wade v.
 Hirschman, 903 So.
 2d 928 (Fla.
 2005).
 These principles apply in paternity cases, too.
 Section 742.031(1), Florida Statutes.